-The Center for the Study of Women in Society (CSWS) Acker-Morgen Memorial Lectureship honors two powerful feminist voices, CSWS founding director Joan Acker and longtime center director Sandra Morgen, both of whom passed away in 2016.
+The Center for the Study of Women in Society's Acker-Morgen Memorial Lectureship honors two powerful feminist voices, CSWS founding director Joan Acker and longtime center director Sandra Morgen, both of whom passed away in 2016.

-This new annual lecture series commemorates their legacies.
-The CSWS Acker-Morgen Memorial Lectures will be an annual event that brings to the University of Oregon campus a speaker who works on issues of economic justice and gender equity – issues that were very near and dear to both Joan and Sandi.
+This annual lecture series commemorates their legacies by bringing to the University of Oregon campus renowned feminist scholars who work on issues of economic justice and gender equity – issues that were very near and dear to both Joan and Sandi.

 Every gift made via this website, or check mailed to us designated for this fund, will allow CSWS to plan for lectures in Joan Acker’s and Sandi Morgen’s names for years to come.